jaredly/j3/Roadmap.md

+# Ergonomics

+- | at the end of a lsit doesn't make a new column
+- how to delete an empty first row of a table?

 # Alllright I think the thing I want
 is to try just building some stuff, and see what I need.